GT World Challenge Europe: History

 Throughout its history, the racing series has utilised cars that comply with the FIA's GT3 regulations and has implemented a Balance of Performance (BoP) system to ensure competitive racing among different manufacturers.
 The series originated in 2011 and has evolved through several name changes and format modifications.

+Laurens Vanthoor (left) during the Nürburgring round of the 2014 Blancpain GT Series, a race he would win on his way to the inaugural title.

-Initially known as the Blancpain Endurance Series, the championship focused on long-distance GT3 races, with the Spa 24 Hours as its premier event.
+Initially known as the Blancpain Endurance Series, the championship focused on long-distance GT3 races, with the 24 Hours of Spa as its premier event.
 This championship quickly attracted large fields of both professional and amateur drivers.
 In 2014, a sprint-format series was introduced alongside the endurance events, initially called the FIA GT Series and later renamed the Blancpain Sprint Series.
 This development created a comprehensive GT championship, culminating in a single overall title, with Laurens Vanthoor becoming the first champion.

 In 2016, the Sprint and Endurance series were further integrated under the umbrella of the Blancpain GT Series, emphasising both the overall drivers' and manufacturers' titles.
 The individual events were renamed the Blancpain GT Series Sprint Cup and the Blancpain GT Series Endurance Cup, respectively.
 Additionally, 2016 marked the introduction of subsidiary championships: the Pro-Am and Am Cups, with Michał Broniszewski and Claudio Sdanewitsch crowned as the inaugural champions, respectively.

 In 2018, the Silver Cup was introduced for young, silver-rated drivers, with Nico Bastian and Jack Manchester winning the inaugural title.
 It was also the final season for the Am Cup, which was won by Adrian Amstutz and Leo Machitski.
 In 2019, the sponsorship agreement between SRO and the Swiss watchmaker Blancpain ended, leading to the series being rebranded as the GT World Challenge Europe.
 This change aligned the European series with new GT World Challenge championships in Asia and America, forming a global platform for manufacturers to earn points across different regions.